berenguel/lab303/DA-DP-TS303 Azure PostgreSQL migration - lift and shift or compete.md

-**Summary:** In this exercise, you learnt how to assess an Oracle database and understand what the complexity is for the migration to Azure Database for PostgreSQL.
+**Summary:** In this exercise, you learnt how to assess an Oracle schema and understand what the complexity is for the migration to Azure Database for PostgreSQL.
 You also learnt this is step 1 of an end-to-end migration project.